git-persistence/git-persistence/README.md

 will become deprecated and will be retained in a sub-folder for reference.

 # Licence
-For licence information in regards to the Python implementation see LICENCE.md
+For licence information in regards to the Python implementation see LICENCE.txt

 # Documentation